domicoder/miuni-eventos/README.md

 ## Development Notes

+### Location Permission Handling

+The app includes proper runtime permission handling for location access:

+-   **Permission Declaration**: Location permissions are declared in `AndroidManifest.xml`
+-   **Runtime Permission**: The app requests location permissions at runtime using `ActivityResultContracts.RequestMultiplePermissions`
+-   **Graceful Degradation**: If location permission is denied, the map still works but without user location features
+-   **User-Friendly Dialog**: A dialog explains why location permission is needed before requesting it
+-   **Permission State Management**: Uses `PermissionHandler` utility to check and manage permission states

 ### Build Configuration

 The project has been configured to work with modern Android development tools and avoids common build issues: